 The first person to integrate an entire production process was Henry Ford.
-Back in 1913, he created what he named flow production by merging consistently interchangeable parts with standard work and moving conveyance.
+In 1913, he created flow production by merging consistently interchangeable parts with standard work and moving conveyance.
 But this revolutionary break had one problem- the inability to provide variety.
-Later on, in the 1930s, it occurred to Kiichiro Toyoda, Taiichi Ohno, and others at Toyota that a series of simple innovations might make it more possible to provide both continuity in process flow and a wide variety in product offerings.
-They revisited Ford’s original thinking and invented the Toyota Production System.
-This system shifted the focus of the manufacturing engineer from individual machines and their utilisation, to the flow of the product through the total process.
+Later, in the 1930s, it occurred to Kiichiro Toyoda, Taiichi Ohno, and others at Toyota that a series of simple innovations might make it more possible to provide both continuity in process flow and a wide variety in product offerings.
+They revisited Ford's original thinking and invented the Toyota Production System.
+This system shifted the focus of the manufacturing engineer from individual machines and their utilisation to the product flow through the entire process.

 What are the 5 Lean Principles?

-Lean is simple to understand and, when employed properly, quickly shows the results.
-There are five core principles of the Lean approach for achieving those results:
+Lean principles are simple to understand and quickly demonstrate results.
+There are five core principles of the Lean approach:

-Identify all phases in the value stream for each product family, and eliminate those that do not add value wherever possible.
+Identify all phases in the value stream and eliminate those that do not add value.

-Assemble the value-creating activities in a precise order so that the product flows smoothly toward the buyer.
+Assemble value-creating activities in a precise order for smooth product flow.

-Allow customers to extract value from the next upstream operation when flow is introduced.
+Allow customers to extract value from the next upstream operation.